mariofilllll/Trades_Exchanges_Analysis/README.md

 # Trades on Exchanges Analysis

 ## Description
-This project analyzes trading data on exchanges to identify patterns, trends, and opportunities for optimization in trading strategies.
+This project analyzes trading performance across various stock exchanges, focusing on profitability, trading frequency, and regional trends.
+The analysis identifies key metrics to optimize trading strategies and evaluate the impact of tax regulations on performance.

 ## Included Files
-- **Trades_On_Exchanges_Mario_Filizzola.xlsx:** Dataset with trading data and initial analysis.
+- **trades_on_exchanges_Mario_Filizzola.xlsx:** Excel file containing detailed datasets and analysis.

 ## Objectives
-- Identify key trading patterns on exchanges.
-- Highlight opportunities to improve trading strategies.
-- Provide actionable insights for decision-making.
+- Analyze individual trade performance, including buy/sell prices and profit margins.
+- Evaluate regional trading trends and quantities exchanged.
+- Assess the impact of tax obligations on trading outcomes.

+## Features
+- **Trade Insights:** Detailed breakdown of transactions by region, exchange, and profit.
+- **Profit Analysis:** Duration-based profitability analysis for trades.
+- **Regional Trends:** Visualization of trading frequency and regional distribution.

 ## Tools
-- Microsoft Excel for data analysis and initial visualization.
+- Microsoft Excel for data processing and analysis.

 ## Contact
 For more details or collaboration opportunities, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/mario-filizzola-58798a206/) or via [email](mailto:filizzolamario@gmail.com).